Osama-Elshimy/01_Udemy_HTML_and_CSS/README.md

 # CSS Challenge #3.

-In this challenge, I added more CSS properties.
+In this challenge, I added CSS border-box properties.